When the Subsidy Cliff Hit: What the 2026 ACA Premium Surge Cost the 1.57 Million Who Got No Help

 A pile of hundred dollar bills with a stethoscope on top

-For roughly 92% of marketplace enrollees, federal subsidies absorbed most of that shock.
-But 1,570,304 people (about 7% of effectuated enrollees) had no buffer.
+For about 92% of marketplace enrollees, federal subsidies absorbed most of that shock.
+But 1,570,304 people (around 7% of effectuated enrollees) had no buffer.
 This group is distinct from the 22 million subsidy recipients whose premium increases are covered in MoneyGeek's analysis of the broader uninsured crisis: these enrollees never received federal assistance to begin with.
-They earn above the subsidy income threshold, which means every dollar of the 2026 premium surge lands directly on their household budget.
-MoneyGeek analyzed its premium dataset for all 50 states and Washington, D.C. to find out where the damage was worst, how many people are in that position in each state and what, if anything, their state did to help.
+They earn above the subsidy income threshold, so every dollar of the 2026 premium surge lands directly on their household budget.
+MoneyGeek analyzed its premium dataset for all 50 states and Washington, D.C., to identify where the damage was worst, how many people are in that position in each state and what, if anything, their state did to help.

 KEY TAKEAWAYS